winstonatfournier/CFSAirportSearch/README.md

 # ✈️ Airport Search for Pilots: FPGA-Based Aerodrome Info System

 ## Overview
 This project implements a real-time airport search tool on the DE1-SoC FPGA platform.
 It allows pilots to retrieve structured aerodrome data from the Canada Flight Supplement using ICAO codes entered via a PS/2 keyboard.
 The system displays runway maps and airport services on a VGA monitor and provides audio feedback for user interactions.
-This project was independantly developed by Jay Dadhiala and Winston Fornier as part of the University of Toronto ECE243 course.
+This project was independantly developed by Jay Dadhiala and Winston Fournier as part of the University of Toronto ECE243 course.

 Project Duration: 03/2025 - 04/2025